zen66ten/xdspark/README.md

 # xdspark

-XDP program + Go daemon that count bytes and packets per IP protocol on a network interface, aggregate them over a sliding window, and draw live sparklines in a terminal.
+XDP program + Go daemon that count bytes and packets per IP protocol on a network interface, aggregate them over a sliding window, and draw cool sparklines in a terminal.
 Observability only: every packet still passes through the host stack untouched.